fabioStori/mc855-2021s2-project/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn prettier`

+Runs prettier, applying code patterns in .js and .css in all the files under the src folder.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\